 Click here for a quick overview of the main differences between CPOs, EMSPs, and charge point owners.

-While each of these three players can play a distinctive, specialised role, often organisations take on more than one.
+While each of these three players can play a distinctive, specialized role, often organizations take on more than one.
 E.g., CPOs that are also owners or EMSPs also acting as CPOs.

 Introducing the electric vehicle (EV) charging industry and its key stakeholders

-Recent years have seen the UK EV charging industry grow exponentially, in an upwards curve that forecasters predict is likely to continue for the foreseeable future (with some estimating a CAGR of 8.61% between 2023 and 2028).
+Recent years have seen the EV charging industry grow exponentially, in an upwards curve that forecasters predict is likely to continue for the foreseeable future (with some estimating a CAGR of 26% between 2023 and 2030).

 Today’s extraordinary success of the electric mobility industry and tomorrow’s development relies heavily on cooperation and collaboration between numerous key players, including charge point operators (CPOs), charge point owners, and e-mobility service providers (EMSPs).